 Even though word count is no longer a ranking factor, topic depth and richness is.
 Word count is often an indicator of this, as "thin" content is often very brief.
 Word count can therefore still have an important impact on rankings for different sections of your site.

 And studies run by authoritative SEO companies have repeatedly found that long-form copy with more than 800 words have better chances to rank higher in the SERPS.
 It doesn’t just help you improve your SEO but it offers a more trustworthy brand awareness, boost conversion and develop social engagement and authority.

-So how to check if you have respected that guideline?
+So how to check the word count of pages on your site?
 If you run a large blog or even if you want to check a few pages, it can be pretty time consuming to do this manually.
 With OnCrawl, you can easily access your word count distribution and your average word count by page depth.
-You can see how many rich content you have and its repartition and if you own too much thin content within your site.
+You can see how many rich content you have and its repartition by depth, by page group, and many other factors.

 Content is key

 The average content length for a web page that ranks in the top 10 results for any keyword on Google is at least 2,000 words.
-The higher up you go on the search listings page, the more content each web page has.
+The higher up you go on the search listings page, the more content each web page is likely to have.

 Long form copies generate more links